ineventapp/InEvent-php-sdk/README.md

 About
 --------
-InEvent is brought to you by Estúdio Trilha.
+This SDK is brought to you by InEvent.